akvo/akvo-flow-docs/docs/topicupdated/fieldapp/GettingStarted.rst

 In order for the phone to update surveys, receive new surveys or transmit submitted surveys, the phone must have a cellular plan with data or must be connected to Wi-Fi.
 A Wi-Fi internet connection is the easiest way to connect to the FLOW server for data exchange.

- For off-line alternatives in situations where an internet or data connection is unavailable, see Handling Network Connectivity Issues_.
+ For off-line alternatives in situations where an internet or data connection is unavailable, see :ref:`Handling Network Connectivity Issues <handling_network_connectivy_issues>`.

 To connect the phone to a Wi-Fi network: